tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Cucumber

-Cucumber is a software testing tool that runs automated acceptance tests written in a behavior-driven development (BDD) style.
+Cucumber is a software testing tool that runs automated acceptance tests written in a behavior-driven development (BDD)style.
 BDD testing focuses on the behaviour of the product.
-The Cucumber plug-in automates the running of Cucumber

 ---